flincz/Drupal_Wordpress_RDS/readme.md

    2. Create S3 bucket - **drupalstack**
    3. Add a folder called templates this bucket
    4. Copy json files to /templates directory
-   5. Bucket permissions to enable read all /templates
+   5. Bucket/object permissions to enable read all json in /templates

 ### Cloudformation